home

 One challenge we have is that different application have different requirements.
 Are multiple threads allowed to write to a socket?
 Are we implementing a strict request -> response flow or can there be multiple incoming messages?
 Just like we potentially have to poll and read multiple times before getting a whole message, so too might we have to poll and write before sending a whole message - this means that the lifetime of those bytes might have to outlive an application's call to writeMessage.
 Furthermore, in Part 3, we introduced vectored I/O (writev) as an optimization, but now that we have to make our write stateful, it's another small complexity to worry about.

 To make our life easier, we're going to assume we want to implement a request -> response flow and we'll revert to using write rather than writev.
-Because write might return error.WouldBlock before writing our whole message, we need to add more state our Client:
+Because write might return error.WouldBlock before writing our whole message, we need to add more state to our Client:

 const Client = struct {